halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-time-in-lieu-accruals.md

 |No. Hours Accrued TIL|	This field displays the number of hours and value of Time In Lieu for this employee.
 |Value Only Accrued TIL|	This field displays the value of Time In Lieu for this employee without hours entered
 |Navigate ribbon
-|Adjust Balances|	This option is used to adjust and post the employees TIL balances.
+|Adjust Balances|	This option is used to adjust and post the employees TIL balances